The Justified & Stripped Tour: Concert synopsis

 During the tour, Aguilera paid tribute to her idol Etta James by channeling her in a red silk dress and performing two of her songs, "At Last" and "I Prefer You".

-The concert began with the video introduction of "Stripped Intro", featuring Aguilera handcuffed, blindfolded and sitting in a chair as the words "scandal", "gossip" and "lies" flashed across the screen.
+The concert began with the video introduction "Stripped Intro", featuring Aguilera handcuffed, blindfolded, and sitting in a chair as the words "scandal", "gossip", and "lies" flashed across the screen.
 Backed by a five-piece band and eight back-up dancers, Aguilera strutted out singing "Dirrty" and "Get Mine, Get Yours", with curly black hair, a black and "hot-pink halter with belly-baring plunging neckline", pants and spiked heels.
 She performed "The Voice Within" as the follow-up, with a long black dress.
 During the acoustic version of "Come on Over Baby (All I Want Is You)", she gave a speech, "Thank you so much for coming ...
 I'm getting that feeling again and it's a blessing.
 Yes, I've grown up a little bit.
 Now I'm 22...
 I'm so happy you've grown with me".
 Aguilera went onstage again, performing the "Egyptian-turned-metal" version "Genie in a Bottle", where she rolled on a giant "X" which portrayed her then newly established alter ego "Xtina".
 Wearing "hot pink straps attached to her outfit", she slowly unraveled herself as the "genie" in the song, provocatively dancing her way out of the bottle.
 The performance of "Can't Hold Us Down" featured a pink "spark-shooting" motorcycle.
 Then, she belted out "Make Over" with the "rhythmic trot of a Spanish spaghetti Western", featuring "chain-link fence".